2e3s/fokus-macos/README.md

 # Fokus for macOS

-Fokus is now a standalone macOS menu bar Pomodoro application derived from the original KDE Plasma plasmoid in this repository.
+Fokus is a standalone macOS menu bar Pomodoro application.
+It is derived from KDE Plasma widget https://gitlab.com/divinae/focus-plasmoid/

 The new app keeps the original timer model and settings surface: